 277 pounds (GBP) a month”

-The apartment wasn’t exactly luxury but the price offered was lower than anything else I’d found.
+The apartment wasn’t exactly luxury but the price offered was lower than anything else I’d found online.
 After staying in Cambodia, I had become accustomed to showering without hot water, but the lack of Wi-Fi could have been an issue.

 Luckily Boracay has many cafes that offer free internet.

-When I arrived the apartment setup was a studio style with a double sized bed in the main living area, along with a side table and wardrobe.
-Also included was a TV and a standalone fan to complement the air-conditioning.
-Apart from having a kitchen fitted, another major bonus was the location of the apartment.
+The setup was a studio style with a double sized bed in the main living area.
+Included were the usuals like a TV and a standalone fan to complement the air-conditioning.
+Apart from having a kitchen fitted, the next best thing was the location of the apartment.

 Located about 30 seconds walk from back from the beach at Station 1, the apartment offered quick access to the stunning blue ocean.

-Most of the time my apartment served only as a place to sleep and rest and I probably spent more time on the beach.
+Most of the time my apartment served only as a place to sleep and I probably spent more time on the beach than at home.

 The only downside was there were a few power cuts during my stay and a couple of times the juice was off all night.
 Good job I packed my Fenix LD12 flashlight or I could have been stuck in the dark.

-Boracay is a small island and most popular attractions are situated within an easy walking distance of Station 1.
+Boracay is a small island and most of the popular attractions were situated within an easy walking distance of my Airbnb.

-Although renting a scooter would be handy option to explore the quieter parts of the island, I found it’s not necessary.
+Although renting a scooter would have been a handy option to explore the quieter parts of the island, it wasn’t necessary.

-Taxi trikes are a common site, and it’s convenient to flag one down or pay a local passer-by a few Pesos to take you to the destination.
+Taxi trikes are a common site and it’s convenient to flag one down.
+Sometimes I justed paid a local passer-by a few Pesos to take me.

 My local hangouts included:

-Nagisa – Some items on the menu could be pricey, but I liked it here.
+Nagisa – Some items on the menu could be pricey, but I liked Nagisa.
 Customers are offered free water + peanut as soon as they arrive.
 Staff are friendly and provide excellent service.

 357 – Wi-Fi speeds were perfect for Skype calling.
 I typically headed here for breakfast and ordered the omelette, brown bread + tea for 140 Pesos.
-The downside is staff wouldn’t let me charge my laptop and prices advertised don’t include a 10% service charge.
+The downside is staff wouldn’t let me charge my laptop.
+Also, prices advertised don’t include a 10% service charge.

-Zest – Positioned across the road from the gym I trained at, Zest offered reasonable internet speeds but due to outside seating could be noisy.
+Zest – Positioned across the road from the gym I trained at, Zest offered reasonable internet speeds.
+But the outside seating could be noisy.

 Hey Jude – Had a chilled out atmosphere with a beach view.
 The internet was ok however cut out twice on a Skype call.
 Happy hour is from 3-7pm offering 20 Peso discounts from beers.